AntoinePST/Zephyr_Startup/ReadMe.md

 cd zephyrproject
 ```

-Get the Zephyr source code: (this may take a while):
+Get the Zephyr source code (this may take a while):
 ```shell
 west update
 ```